shruthi-wsu/SSC-Librarian-Assistant/README.md

 ## Project Overview

-The Librarian Assistant supports efficient library operations through automation and intuitive interfaces, reducing manual work and improving accuracy in common library tasks.
+The Librarian Assistant is a **full-stack library management system** that supports efficient library operations through automation and intuitive interfaces.
+The system consists of a robust Spring Boot backend API (this repository) and a modern React frontend (separate repository), working together to reduce manual work and improve accuracy in common library tasks.

 ## Key Features